Limitation of SSL validity to 1 year is near

 Certificates issued on or before August 18, 2020 will still be issued with a validity period of 2 years, which will remain trusted in the browsers until they expire.
 For certificates with company validation (OV and EV) a certain delivery time applies, for this reason the transition date has been set to August 18.

 Certificates with a longer validity period reduce management time: there is no need to renew and reinstall them each year.
 Besides, annual costs for certificates with a longer validity period are lower.
 Do you want to extend your current certificates one last time for 2 years and benefit from these advantages?
-You can renew your certificates from 100 days before the expiry date.
+You can renew your certificates from 90 days before the expiry date.
 The remaining validity period of the old certificate is added to the new certificate, so you do not lose any validity period.
 Until August 18, you can extend your certificates in the regular way for two years via the Control Panel.
+Please note: after August 18, the renewal period of 1-year certificates will also be limited, from 90 days to 32 days, because the maximum validity term is then 398 days.

 Impact on reissues